smeisegeier/pandas-plots/README.md

   - `add_measures_to_pyg_config()` adds measures to a pygwalker config file to avoid frequent manual update
 <br>

-- `pii` has routines for handling of personally identifiable information
-  - `remove_pii()` logs and deletes pii from a series

 > note: theme setting can be controlled through all functions by setting the environment variable `THEME` to either light or dark

 ## more examples